skoolkid/skoolkit/sphinx/source/man/tap2sna.py.rst

 The ``load`` parameter may be used to specify an alternative command line to load the tape in cases where neither 'LOAD ""' nor 'LOAD ""CODE' works.
-Its value is a space-separated list of keys to press to build the command line.
+Its value is a space-separated list of 'words' (a 'word' being a sequence of any characters other than space), each of which is broken down into a sequence of one or more keypresses.
+If a word contains the '+' symbol, the tokens it separates are converted into keypresses made simultaneously.
+If a word matches a BASIC token, the corresponding sequence of keypresses to produce that token are substituted.
+Otherwise, each character in the word is converted individually into the appropriate keypresses.
-Each alphanumeric key is denoted by its digit or letter.
-Multiple simultaneous keypresses are denoted by separating them with '+'.
-All BASIC tokens except those that contain a space are translated into their corresponding digit, letter, special key or combination thereof.

 The following special tokens are also recognised:

 |
 |  ``CS`` - CAPS SHIFT